jhead/phantom/README.md

 # phantom

-Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for Xbox.
+Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for consoles.

-You can now play on remote servers (not Realms!) on your Xbox with friends.
+You can now play on remote servers (not Realms!) on your Xbox and PS4 with friends.

 It's like having a LAN server that's not actually there, spooky.